brancoo/Goal/README.md

 ## TO DO
  - [ ] - Improve app's style;
  - [ ] - Preventing app shutdown when user reaches the limit of requests;
- - [ ] - Fix background colour for the table classification leader (the 1st and 18th/17th team also have a green background);
+ - [ ] - Fix background colour for the table classification leader (the 1st and 18th/17th team also have a green background).
- - [ ] - Implement Retrofit.